cav71/setuptools-github/README.rst

 Introduction
 ------------

-The setuptools_github support a simple but reliable way to maintain beta and release branches of a project.
+The setuptools_github supports a simple but reliable way to maintain beta and release branches of a project.

 The main model is rather simple, all the code gets developed on the **master** branch.